Jeeva619/VAFOR-FAULTDETECTION/README.md

 "                             ,by using this model client will automatically knows a detailed information of their sensor quality "
 "                             ,so they are easily knows faulty and a good one instead of cheking all of them"

-"Pros                       = Qality cheking time reduced to productivity increased , "
+"Pros                       = Qality cheking time reduced and productivity increased , "

 "Cons                       = Needs a proper and valid input"